Yuval-Roth/checkpoint_home_assignment_02_07_2025/README.md

 # How i handled:

 #### Rate-limiting
-Added a random sleep before each weather api call, betwee 50 and 200 milliseconds.
+Added a random sleep before each weather api call, between 50 and 200 milliseconds.

 #### Concurrency
 Ran out of time